yl2811-cmd/Showheel/wwwroot/story-engl.md

 Approximately 60,000 to 100,000 words, 10 to 16 episodes.

 **★ Hearing Break Beat (Must be included in Part V):** At least one beat: Anna is alone in an outpost, inspecting pipes.
 She places her hand on the pipe wall, hears something, stops, continues working, and doesn't tell anyone.
 The reader knows she heard it.
 Edmund is gone.
 That laugh of "suddenly, there's one more person in the world" will never come again.
 Integration remains, but sharing is gone.
 This moment of absence is one of the sources of emotional energy during Lia's three-second pause in Ep42—Lia is the first person in six years to receive Anna's perception from the outside.
+[Deployment Cross-Reference] The mainline present-time version is deployed on Ep26a Station 2 (Basin Plains outpost).
+Childhood sub-novel Part V should be deployed independently between the ages of 14 and 19, with at least one similar beat (different outpost, different age).
+The reader already knows Anna has been doing this for years when reading the main story Ep26a.
+The two systems work independently but reinforce each other.

 **★ Red Jacket Density Supplement:** Add at least one casual red beat for ages 14-19.
 Someone in an outpost saw her coming from afar and called her "Red Bird" or a similar nickname.
 Anna didn't care.
 The reader's red counter chimed again.
 Ensure the background layer has a sufficiently thick base by the start of the main Arc 2 storyline.